Updated: July 2020

 When it comes to financial planning, retirement planning may not be the most exciting part.
 But it is easily one of the most important.

-It’s easy to put off thinking about retirement when reaching retirement age seems like a distant dream, but as each year passes by it starts to become more and more of a reality.
+It’s easy to put off thinking about retirement when reaching the right age seems like a distant dream, but as each year passes by it starts to become more and more of a reality.

-This step-by-step guide to retirement planning is the first crucial part of designing a retirement plan that makes sure you’ll never have to worry about retirement again.
+This step-by-step guide to retirement planning is the first crucial part of designing a plan that makes sure you’ll never have to worry about it again.

 By the end of this guide, you will be able to: